Our surgeons are the first to bring the revolutionary SMILE® eye surgery to Melbourne.

 During the procedure itself, your eye will be anaesthetised with topical eye drops and you’ll be asked to fixate on a target light.
 If you’re feeling anxious or restless we can also provide a light sedative.
 Our experienced refractive surgeon operates the femtosecond laser, which will quickly and precisely create the lenticule within your corneal tissues, and then this will be gently removed from a keyhole incision, adjusting the shape of your cornea to compensate for your prescription.

-The total time spent on the operating bed is about 20 minutes but the procedure itself, from the incision to the laser to the removal of the lenticule, takes only a few minutes per eye.
+The total time spent on the operating bed is about 20 minutes, but the procedure itself from the incision to the laser to the removal of the lenticule takes only a few minutes per eye.
+Many patients appreciate the aim of a smooth, comfortable experience and a rapid recovery, with return-to-work timing discussed during your consultation based on your individual situation.

 The Benefits of SMILE® Eye Surgery